pop-os/pop/README.md

 Pop!\_OS’s first release was on October 19th, 2017.
 For more information, [visit the Pop!\_OS website](https://system76.com/pop) and [view the Pop!\_OS documentation](https://support.system76.com/).

-To view a list of all included repositories, see [REPOS.md](./REPOS.md)

 ## Purpose

 The purpose of this repository is to allow easy management of all Pop!\_OS related source code and assets.
+To view a list of all included repositories, see [REPOS.md](./REPOS.md).

 Binary packages are hosted [on Launchpad](https://launchpad.net/~system76/+archive/ubuntu/pop/+packages).
 Many packages have source on Github, under the [Pop!\_OS organization](https://github.com/pop-os).